Rural Energy for America Program Energy Audit & Renewable Energy Development Assistance Grants

 Why does USDA Rural Development do this?

-This program helps increase American energy independence by increasing the private sector supply of renewable energy and decreasing the demand for energy through energy efficiency improvements.
+This program strengthens American energy independence by increasing the private sector supply of renewable energy and decreasing the demand for energy through energy efficiency improvements.
 Over time, these investments can also help lower energy costs for small businesses and agricultural producers.